 The Corporation's business constitutes of advancing funds secured by real estate mortgage and the administration and collection of principle and interest under these mortgages.
-The Corporation does not have any off-balance sheet transactions with the exception of the lease agreement for its premises.
-A new lease agreement for a smaller office space has been signed which expires May 31, 2019.
+The Corporation does not have any off-balance sheet transactions with the exception of the lease agreement for its premises which expires May 31, 2019.